memen45/SubMusic/README.md

 ### == Plex ==

 Should be supported now including transcoding.
-Choose Plex API in the Connect IQ app settings and fill in the url.
-You can obtain the API key by [following these instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
+Make sure you enable remote access inside Plex, then login through `plex.tv` and follow [these instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) to obtain the server address and the API key.
+The Server Address should look like `https://ip-adress.somehashvalue.plex.direct:32400/`, where `ip-address` and `somehashvalue` are unique for your situation.
+Now head to Connect IQ app store, choose Plex API in the SubMusic app settings and fill in the Server Address and API key you found.
+Enjoy your music!

 ## Known issues
 Below a list of known 'issues'.
 These are problems that cannot be fixed by design of either the watch software or the API backends chosen.